8 min read

 “I won't,” he said.
 He meant it.

 She pulled back.
-His father clasped his shoulder once, brief and firm; the handshake of men compressing everything into a single point of contact.
+His father clasped his shoulder once, brief and firm.
+The handshake that compresses everything into a single point of contact.
 Then they were moving toward the doors, and Julian watched them go, and the doors hissed shut, and the atrium settled into its cool, curated hush.

 In his vision, a banner materialized: